-11.1.
-Unless otherwise specified, general requirements relating to the supply o material, inspection and testing shall conform to IS: 1387-1968. {General requirements for the supply of metallurgical materials (first revision)} requirements laid down in this standard except where the bundle containing the bars / wires is marked with the ISI certification mark.
+- 11.1.
+Unless otherwise specified, general requirements relating to the supply o material, inspection and testing shall conform to IS: 1387-1968. {General requirements for the supply of metallurgical materials (first revision)} - 11.2.
+No material shall be dispatched from the manufacturer's or supplier's premises prior to its being certified by the purchaser or his authorized representative as having fulfilled the tests and requirements laid down in this standard except where the bundle containing the bars / wires is marked with the ISI certification mark.